mneumann/oss-todolist/DragonFly.md

 - [ ] Bring up-to-date version of Rust into dports

+- [ ] adb from android-tools does not work

 ## Documentation

 - [ ] Make webman resposive (similar to man.openbsd.org)

+- List all past releases on homepage.

 - [x] Fix man `hammer2(8)` saying that the default of `sysctl vfs.hammer2.cluster_writes` is 4, but it is `0`.
 Or is the default wrong?